ncongduy/fs9-advance-js-ncd/README.md

 Write Javascript code that prints out (using `console.log`) a sequence of numbers from 1 to 1000,000 (one million) without blocking the interactions with the browser.
 For example, while that piece of Javascript is running, mouse, keyboard events etc should work fine and browser doesn't hang.

 - Note that while running that code, your CPU usage may reach 100% or over
 - Be careful that you may make browser hang while testing.
+You can quickly close the tab that's running the code to stop it

 Write your code in `assignment-1.js` file.